usyd-fsalab/fp6_llm/README.md

 The CUDA kernels can be launched via **PyTorch APIs** or **C++ APIs**.
 Currently:
 - OC(Output Channel) must be a multiple of 256, and IC(Input Channel) must be a multiple of 64.
-- BS(Batch Size) can be arbitrary values, smaller BS is prefered.
+- BS(Batch Size) can be arbitrary values, smaller BS is prefered for better performance than FP16 baseline.

 For more details of using FP6-LLM APIs, please see the source code of the [C++/Python Test](#tests).

-#### 1. Pytorch APIs
+#### 1. PyTorch APIs
-To use the Pytorch APIs of FP6-LLM, you only need to import the python module:
+To use the PyTorch APIs of FP6-LLM, you only need to import the python module:
 ```
-import torch
 import fp6_llm
 ```